CreoPhon/consonant_stability_portuguese_creoles/README_copy.md

 creoles](https://www.overleaf.com/project/60cdac0dd5871295e0f608fc).
 Silva, Carlos and Steven Moran.
 Work in progress.

-In this report, we use R (R Core Team 2021) and the following packages (Wickham et al. 2019; Xie 2021).
+In this report, we use R (RStudio Team 2020) and the following packages (Wickham et al. 2019; Xie 2021).

 ``` r